Vedat Erenoglu

 So the project needs a place where intent survives.

-That place should be readable by humans, usable by agents, and durable enough for production.
+That place should be readable by humans, usable by agents, graph-native for reasoning, and durable enough for production.

 That is what I am building.